zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 1. **Create a service user**: A service user is a special type of account used to grant programmatic access to ZITADEL's functionalities.
 Unlike regular users who log in with a username and password, [service users rely on a more secure mechanism involving digital keys and tokens](../service-users/authenticate-service-users).
 2. **Give permission to access ZITADEL APIs**: Assign a Manager role to the service  user, giving it permission to make changes to certain resources in ZITADEL.
 3. **Authenticate the service user**: Like human users, service users must authenticate and request a OAuth token with the scope `urn:zitadel:iam:org:project:id:zitadel:aud` to access ZITADEL APIs.
+Service users can be authenticated using private key JWT, client credentials, or personal access token.
 4. **Access ZITADEL APIs with the token**: The OAuth token must be included in the Authorization Header of calls to ZITADEL APIs.

 ### Auth API